mozilla/ActiveData/docs/GettingStarted.md

 Getting Started with ActiveData
 ===============================

-ActiveData has over 10billion records available to you live!!
+**me:** ActiveData has over 10billion records available to you live!!<br>

-But now what?
+**you:** Yea, so, now what?

 ActiveData allows you to form queries over a dynamically-typed database.
 This means the schema can be changing and evolving over time.
 In practice, for any one domain, the schema hardly changes over time.

-The biggest hurdle is learning the various schema intricacies relevant to the data that will answer your question.
-This will take time

 There are only two paths forward:

 ##Best Option: Please Ask a Question

-Please ask someone, [like myself](klahnakoski@mozilla.com), how to pull he information you need.
-This is the most efficient use of your time.
+If you an occasional user, please [ask me, Kyle Lahnakoski](klahnakoski@mozilla.com), how to pull he information you need; this is the most efficient use of your time.
 You probably came to ActiveData because you have a question that data may answer for you.
 If you only have a question every couple of months, you should not be wasting your time (re)learning the schema, and the query language.
 By asking a question, you will get the data you need faster, and I get to learn what people are interested in.

-Asking just one question is not enough; the schemas are enormous and and growing; trying to find what you need will take time;  only after several questions you will have a constellation of queries that are relevant to your role.
+Asking just one question is not enough.
+The schemas are enormous and and growing; trying to find the needle in the haystack is not a good use of your time.
+After asking several questions, you will have a constellation of queries that are relevant to your role.
 These queries will serve as meaningful examples upon which you can learn the query language, and will give you hints about the topology of data you are most interested in.

 ##Second Option: Explore the schemas yourself

 If you plan to interact with ActiveData over an extended period of time, then it will be worth your time to learn the query language and the relevant schema.
 If you have used raw SQL in the past to explore the contents of a database, then you will be familiar with the process of exploring ActiveData.
 In general, a database schema is only a superficial description of the data; you will need to know many more details before you can use it effectively.
 For example, you must be familiar with the domain-of-values for given columns, their cardinality, and which values are most common.
 There will be business-specific meaning given to he values, and there will be important correlations between columns that you can use to reduce apparent complexity.

-Have you used SQL to explore a database before?
-If not, I humbly suggest you [ask a question](GettingStarted.md#best-option-please-ask-a-question).

-Get ready to explore!!

 ### 0) Prerequisites